 Sunrise to History: From Waikiki Beachside Hostel to Pearl Harbor

 Staying at Waikiki Beachside Hostel, at 2556 Lemon Rd, Honolulu, HI 96815, puts you steps from the beach and close to some of Oahu’s most important history.
-If Pearl Harbor is on your list, the good news is that getting there is simple once you pick the ride style that fits your day.
-This guide covers every option from the Waikiki, Honolulu Hostel to Pearl Harbor route, plus the tours and tickets you may want before you go.
+Getting to Pearl Harbor is simple once you pick the ride style that fits your day.

 Know Before You Go